fxforge/starfx/docs/posts/managing-resources.md

 `starfx` supports managing Effection `resource`s and exposing them via a `Context` using the `.manage()` helper on `store`, `thunks` (from `createThunks`) and `api` (from `createApi`).
 The `manage` call will start the resource inside the scope and return a `Context` you can `get()` or `expect()` inside your operations to access the provided value.

 A `resource` is useful in encapsulating logic or functionality.
 It is particularly useful for managing connections such as a WebSocket connections, Web Workers, auth or telemetry.
 These processes can be wired up, including failure, restart and shutdown logic, and then used in any of your actions.
+See the [`effectionx` repo](https://github.com/thefrontside/effectionx) for published packages around an effection `resource` and examples.

+Note: when using this API at the store, you need to use the new `store.initialize()` API to ensure that the resources are properly started.
+If you don't make use of `store.manage()`, this is not a required at this time, but `store.run()` for initial startup will be deprecated in the future preferring `store.initialize()`.

 Example (contrived) pattern: